 Training for General Practice at Sonning Common Health Centre

-Sonning Common is a semi-rural dispensing practice with 8,700 patients.
+Sonning Common is a semi-rural dispensing practice with more than 9,000 patients.
 It has been a training practice since 1972, one of the first in the Reading area.
 The current trainers are Drs Sue Ronay, Kim Emerson and Alison McKinlay who became trainers in 1999, 2001 and 2011 respectively.
 This allows us to accommodate more than one trainee at a time which is good for the practice and trainees alike.

 Other doctors in the practice, Ralph Drury (Diabetes lead) and Tess Harris (Professor in Primary Care at St George's University of London) are also actively involved in teaching medical students, FY1s or specialist GP trainees.

 We have a great district and practice nurse team and one of our district nurses is a district nurse tutor so there are good opportunities for joint teaching.